Summer in Leones valley

 Rewild to mitigate the climate crisis

-In this sector the weather is dominated by two factors.
-The first, and there is no equivalent part in the world in which this factor plays such a crucial role, is the very strong and highly predominant west wind while the second one are the Andes and their ice fields, in particular the fast melting glacier.
+In the area the weather is dominated by two factors.
+The first, and there is no equivalent part in the world in which this factor plays such a crucial role, is the very strong and highly predominant west wind while the second one are the Andes and their ice fields, in particular the fast melting Patagonian northern ice field.
 The area has strong west winds year-round, these winds put the vegetation under stress due to enhanced evapotranspiration.
 In the region the cold is a strong limiting factor, reducing the warm season to 4-5 and sometimes just to 2-3 months only.
-There are only small seasonal changes in the temperature regime in contrast to the same latitude in the northern hemisphere, but "all the seasons can be observed in a single day” which is absolutely true in the project.
+There are only small seasonal changes in the temperature regime in contrast to the same latitude in the northern hemisphere, but "all the seasons can be observed in a single day”.

 The strongest wind was 71 m/s or 200 km/h- just a gust.